-We gathered a list of college towns and narrowed that list down to cities with fewer than 250K* residents and we kept in mind that the metro areas surrounding the smaller towns would also include the student population.
+We gathered a list of college towns and narrowed it down to cities with fewer than 250,000* residents.
+We kept in mind that the metro areas surrounding the smaller towns would also include the student population.

 *Maine, Hawaii, and Alaska did not have college towns with a population of less than 250K that met our criteria, so they are the exceptions.

 |1||Iowa City||Iowa||University of Iowa|

 |2||Ithaca||New York||Cornell University|

 |4||Rexburg||Idaho||Brigham Young University|

 |6||State College||Pennsylvania||Penn State University|

 |8||Bozeman||Montana||Montana State University|